Embedding surfaces in 4-manifolds: Introduction

 The main novelty in this theorem lies in finding the right condition on~$F$ that makes the combinatorial formula $\tw(F^{\twist},\W^{\twist})$ independent of the choice of Whitney discs, namely that $F^\twist$ is $b$-characteristic.
-Note that if $\pi_1(M)$ is good, then for $\km(F)=0$ in the above theorem we can apply \cref{thm:SET} to obtain an embedding.
-We view this as providing a complete answer for whether or not an immersed surface with algebraically dual spheres in an ambient manifold with good fundamental group is regularly homotopic to an embedding.
+Note that if $\pi_1(M)$ is good, then for $\km(F)=0$ in the previous theorem, \cref{thm:SET} gives an embedding regularly homotopic to $F$.
 In practice, it can often be easy to determine if a given surface is $b$-characteristic, as demonstrated by the following corollaries, derived in \cref{sec:applications} as consequences of the more general \cref{prop:application}.

 \begin{corollary} If $M$ is a simply connected $4$-manifold and $\Sigma$ is a connected, oriented surface with positive genus, then any generic immersion $F\colon (\Sigma,\partial\Sigma)\imra (M,\partial M)$ with vanishing self-intersection number is not $b$-characteristic.
-Thus if~$F$ has an algebraically dual sphere then $\km(F)=0$, and since $\pi_1(M)$ is good the map~$F$ is regularly homotopic, relative to~$\partial \Sigma$, to an embedding. \end{corollary} This corollary in particular implies that for every simply connected $4$-manifold $M$ with boundary a disjoint union of homology spheres every primitive class in $H_2(M;\Z)$ can be represented by an embedded torus.
-This partially recovers \cite{lee-wilczynski-AJM}*{Theorem~1.1}.
-We also have the following extension to the case of arbitrary $4$-manifolds. \begin{corollary} Let $F\colon (\Sigma,\partial \Sigma)\looparrowright (M, \partial M)$ be as in \cref{convention}, with $\Sigma$ connected.
-Suppose that ~$F$ has vanishing self-intersection number.
-If $F'$ is obtained from~$F$ by an ambient connected sum with any embedding $S^1 \times S^1 \hookrightarrow S^4$, then $F'$ is not $b$-characteristic.
-Thus if $F$ has an algebraically dual sphere then $\km(F')=0$, and if $\pi_1(M)$ is good then~$F'$ is regularly homotopic, relative to~$\partial \Sigma$, to an embedding. \end{corollary}
+Thus if~$F$ has an algebraically dual sphere then $\km(F)=0$, and since $\pi_1(M)$ is good the map~$F$ is regularly homotopic, relative to~$\partial \Sigma$, to an embedding. \end{corollary}

+This corollary in particular implies that for every simply connected $4$-manifold $M$ with boundary a disjoint union of homology spheres every primitive class in $H_2(M;\Z)$ can be represented by an embedded torus.
+This recovers~\cite{lee-wilczynski-AJM}*{Theorem~1.1} in the case of divisibility $d=1$.
+We also have the following extension to the case of arbitrary $4$-manifolds.